Credit: © Hurcastock! - https://www.hurcastock.com

 What is Aiken?

-Aiken is a new programming language and toolkit for developing smart contracts on the Cardano blockchain.
+Aiken is a modern programming language and toolkit for developing smart contracts on the Cardano blockchain.
 It is geared towards robustness and developer experience.

 Aiken takes inspiration from many modern languages such as Gleam, Rust, and Elm, which are known for friendly error messages and an overall excellent developer experience.
 We believe Cardano deserves a dedicated language with these kinds of features, developed in the open with the community.